airalab/robonomics-wiki/docs/sub-activate.md

 In this article you will create Robonomics parachain accounts and buy IoT subscription.

 To control Home Assistant with Robonomics, you need 2 accounts on the Robonomics parachain.
 For one of the accounts (`sub_owner`), you will buy a Robonomics subscription.
-Second account (`sub_admin`) will control all Home Assistant processes (such as telemetry) and will give access to other users.
+Second account (`sub_controller`) will control all Home Assistant processes (such as telemetry) and will give access to other users.
 These accounts will provide security for your Home Assistant.

 <robo-wiki-note type="warning" title="WARNING">